apache/arrow/docs/source/developers/java/building.rst

    If you are building on Apple Silicon, be sure to use a JDK version that was compiled for that architecture.
 See, for example, the `Azul JDK <https://www.azul.com/downloads/?os=macos&architecture=arm-64-bit&package=jdk>`_.

-   If you are building on Windows OS, consider to read :ref:`Developing on Windows <developers-cpp-windows>`.
+   If you are building on Windows OS, see :ref:`Developing on Windows <developers-cpp-windows>`.

 Maven
 ~~~~~